ngOfficeUIFabric/ng-officeuifabric/docs/guides/TESTING.md

 > This is simply an addition to the project... you are not required to have WallabyJS installed to test or build for this project.
 WallabyJS is a productivity tool and we've added support for it if you have purchased a WallabyJS license.

-To use Wallaby in this project, first must install the plugin for your editor / IDE.
+To use Wallaby in this project, first you must install the plugin for your editor/IDE.
 Then compile all project build related TypeScript: `npm run build:ts`.
 Now configure Wallaby to use the config file for this project: `wallaby.config.js`.

 See the Wallaby.js site for more details: https://wallabyjs.com.